 Gaining Support

-Whether your club is new or well-established, high school outdoor clubs require support and buy-in from the school administration (principal, vice principal, superintendent, etc.), as well as the school board, parents, teachers, students each year.
+Whether your club is new or well-established, high school outdoor clubs require ongoing support from the school administration, as well as the school board, parents, teachers and students each year.

 These audiences have different interests and concerns.
 Teens to Trails has developed materials to help you communicate why an outdoor club is worthwhile.